 Throughout the resolution process, Claimant(s) and Respondent(s) each have the right to choose and consult with an advisor.
-The advisor may be any person, including an attorney, who is not otherwise a party or witness involved in the investigation or hearing.
-The Claimant and Respondent may be accompanied by their respective advisors at any meeting or proceeding related to the investigation, hearing and resolution of a report under these procedures.
-While the advisors may provide support and advice to the parties at any meeting and/or proceeding, they may not speak on behalf of the Claimant or Respondent, or otherwise participate in such meetings and/or proceedings except as provided herein.
+The advisor may be any person, including an attorney.
+However, a party or witness involved in the investigation or hearing, or an employee of, board member of, or legal counsel for the USOPC, an NGB, or the Center, cannot serve as an advisor.5 The Claimant and Respondent may be accompanied by their respective advisors at any meeting or proceeding related to the investigation, hearing and resolution of a report under these procedures.
+While the advisors may provide support and advice to the parties at any meeting or proceeding, they may not speak on behalf of the Claimant or Respondent, or otherwise participate in such meetings or proceedings except as provided herein.